Pylons/pyramid/docs/narr/hooks.rst

 :term:`configurator`.
 This argument can be either a callable or a :term:`dotted Python name` representing a callable.

+The factory takes a single positional argument, which is a :term:`Request` object.
+The argument may be the value ``None``.

 .. code-block:: python
    :linenos: